antmelekhin/ansible-role-openssh/README.md

 Role Variables
 --------------

-Variables used to configure the OpenSSH server:

 - `openssh_sshd_port` Specifies the port number that sshd listens on. (default: `22`).
 - `openssh_sshd_address_family` Specifies which address family should be used by sshd.
 Valid values:
   - `any` (the default)
   - `inet` (use IPv4 only)
   - `inet6` (use IPv6 only)
 - `openssh_sshd_listen_addresses` Specifies the local addresses sshd should listen on.
 - `openssh_sshd_host_keys_dir` and `openssh_sshd_host_keys` Specifies a file containing a private host key used by sshd.
 - `openssh_sshd_syslog_facility` Gives the facility code that is used when logging messages from sshd (default: `AUTH`).